Alistair Smythe: Powers and abilities

 Alistair Smythe is a gifted scientist specializing in robotics, cybernetics, and genetics.
 His most notable inventions are the Spider-Slayers, robots built for an express purpose of capturing or killing Spider-Man.
 Though the creation/idea for these formerly came from his father, he have made advances/improvements on the originals.
 The current generations are extremely sophisticated, formidable, and often operates in groups.
 He is also tactically skilled in his deployment of them.

 Later, he invented a bioorganic carapace that serves as full body armor.
 It gave him increased strength and the ability to walk again by interfacing with his spinal cord.
 It has bird-like talons for feet, a long, curved bladed weapon jutting from each shoulder, and smaller, jagged blades on each forearm.
 The carapace also has built-in web shooters that fires an adhesive substance from both wrists.
 While wearing this armor, Alistair was granted enhanced durability, speed, agility, and reflexes, as well as clinging to solid surfaces.

 Other versions

-House of M
+An alternate universe variant of Alistair Smythe from Earth-58163 appears in Spider-Man: House of M #3.

-In the House of M reality, a furious J. Jonah Jameson hired Alistair Smythe, an associate of Norman Osborn, to build a Spider-Slayer to get revenge against the Parkers.